gsrohde/betydbdoc-dataentry/Adding Traits and Yields.md

 made.
 Without covariate information, the trait data will have limited value.

-A complete list of required covariates can be found in .
+A complete list of required covariates can be found in Table \ref{tab:covariates}.
 For all respiration rates and photosynthetic parameters, temperature is recorded as a covariate.
 Soil moisture, humidity, and other such variables that were measured at the time of the measurement may be required in